WORLD NEWS SCHEDULE AT 0600 GMT/1 AM ET

 + See also:

-- NORTHKOREA-MISSILES/USA (UPDATE 4), moved, by Joel Schectman and David Brunnstrom, 535 words
+- MYANMAR-ROHINGYA/USA (UPDATE 5), moved, by Arshad Mohammed and David Brunnstrom, 760 words

 + See also: